 American Indians Into Nursing Program

-The three-year American Indians Into Nursing Program works to increase the number of nurses, nurse midwives, nurse anesthetists and nurse practitioners who deliver health care services to American Indian and Alaska Native (AI/AN) communities.
+The American Indians Into Nursing Program works to increase the number of nurses, nurse midwives, nurse anesthetists and nurse practitioners who deliver health care services to American Indian and Alaska Native (AI/AN) communities.
 Public and nonprofit private colleges and universities with nursing programs are eligible to apply for the grants.

 The primary objectives are: